PongoEngine/Towser/README.md

 ## About
 **Towser is the Mutable Elm Architechture** built for haxe using Google's Incremental-Dom.
 The goals of this framework are to be simple without any magical wizardry, easy on the garbage collector, and simple to re-use.

-Towser can easily be added as a backend renderer for node using '-D backend'.
+Towser can easily be adopted into any node framework for serverside rendering using the compiler define 'backend'.

 ## Documentation
 Documentation is still in the works.
 I've been playing with the idea of adding more backend functionality but keeping it generic enough to be framework agnostic(Koa, Express, Etc..).